timsamoff/enclosure-pro/docs/DOCUMENTATION.md

 When a component is selected, an orange trash can icon will appear at the bottom right of the Design Canvas.
 Click this button to delete the selected component.

 Use the mouse right-click to pan around the Design Canvas space.

+## Printing

+Once you have printed your drill hole layout, you will have to cut it out (scissors work fine, but using an X-acto knife and straight edge is recommended).
+You can cut the enclosure template out with or without the rounded corners, as both will wrap your enclosure just fine.
+I'm the cutout along the face (front) edges, wrap it around the enclose, and tape it in place.
+Use the crosshairs in the template to guide your center punching.
+Remove the template and drill!